OsitaNduka/react-portfolio/README.md

 the web page will display perfectly.

 ## Installation
+The user need to install the dependencies to the application by using the command-line: npm i (node package manager initialize: node_modules).
 As you click on each button it will take you to the the page/section where you can view the full page.
 The projects page displays all my work while the contact page displays a contact me form.
 The experience page shows my background and education experience.